 Planning on applying for a mortgage, or renewing your existing one?
 You can count on stable interest rates to last, as the Bank of Canada has left the cost of borrowing unchanged in its most recent announcement.
-The central bank maintained its Overnight Lending Rate (the rate banks use when borrowing from each other and setting their own Prime and consumer variable rates) at 0.5 per cent, where it has remained since last July.
+The central bank maintained its Overnight Lending Rate (the rate banks use when borrowing from each other and setting their own Prime and consumer variable rates) at 0.5%, where it has remained since last July.
 The bank rate is correspondingly ¾ per cent and the deposit rate is ¼ per cent.

 The BoC’s inaction isn’t a surprise – analysts widely expected that they would hold rates at status quo this month – but experts have been keen to comb through the language used by the Bank for clues to Canada’s economic health.